-The District Test Coordinator or the School Test Coordinator (depending on state policy) must be actively involved in test administration by monitoring testing and ensuring test security procedures are followed as described in this manual.
+The District Test Coordinator or the School Test Coordinator must be actively involved in test administration by monitoring testing and ensuring test security procedures are followed as described in this manual.
 School Test Coordinators must be available during testing to answer questions from Test Administrators and Proctors.
 District Test Coordinators must monitor reports of testing irregularities and security breaches and ensure that School Test Coordinators follow state procedures for reporting such events.
-Refer to Appendix C for state procedures.
+Refer to Appendix C for procedures.